 The Department of Public Works is responsible for snow removal on City streets and requests your assistance to speed the snow removal process.
 Please review the information below to understand the snow removal process and how you can help snow plows to swiftly maneuver through the City:

-When snow is forecast, if at all possible please remove vehicles from the streets and roadways.
+When snow is forecast, please remove vehicles from the streets and roadways.
 In some areas with parked vehicles on the streets and roadways attempting to navigate a large truck with a snow plow and salt spreader is nearly impossible.
 The more working room allowed for the trucks and equipment the faster the snow removal activities can take place.

-Please do not push or throw snow from drives and walks into the street.
-This is just extra snow to manage plus it may result in calls to the Public Works Department to remove a potential hazard in the street or roadway meaning other snow removal activities have to be put on hold to take care of the potential hazard.
+Do not push or throw snow from drives and walks into the street.
+This extra snow may result in calls to the Public Works Department to remove a potential hazard in the street or roadway and other snow removal activities may have to be put on hold to take care of the potential hazard.